Want to experience the best of Šibenik’s islands? Then I reckon an island hopping trip from Šibenik is just the thing for you.

 To extend your island hopping experience further North, you can choose to get a bus from Vodice to Pakostane and follow the ferry boat routes from there via Vrgada island, Biograd.
 Pasman and Ugljan island all to way to Zadar and beyond (see below map) and check this article.
-Likewise, taking a bus or drive to Trogir, you can join ferry routes from there to Split (check the guide to Split) and further south all the way to Dubrovnik.
+Likewise, taking a bus or driving to Trogir, you can join ferry routes from there to Split (check the guide to Split) and further south all the way from Split to Hvar or Dubrovnik.
 You can also do some short island hopping as a part of your day trip from Split.

 For all boats and ferry timetables check croatiaferries.com site here

 Sibenik Island Hopping Map – Car ferries and Foot passenger ferry routes: